Shangri-La (Mucc album)

-Shangri-La (シャングリラ) is the eleventh studio album by Japanese rock band Mucc, released on November 28, 2012.
+Shangri-La (シャングリラ, Shanguri-Ra) is the eleventh studio album by Japanese rock band Mucc, released on November 28, 2012.
 It continues the sound used in their previous album Karma, this time with elements of metalcore (making a return for the first time since Kyūtai).

 Overview

+The album's first single, "Arcadia", features DJ Daishi Dance and was released on November 23, 2011.

+Its second single, "Nirvana", was released on March 7, 2012, and was used as the opening theme song of the Inu x Boku SS anime adaptation.
+Its writer, Miya, was a fan of the original manga and said composing the music and writing the lyrics came naturally.

-The album's third single "Mother" was released on October 31 and was an ending theme of Naruto Shippuden.
+The third and final single, "Mother", was released on October 31, 2012, and was an ending theme of Naruto Shippuden.
 Its B-side "Negative Dancer" features the audience of Mucc's September 13, 2012 concert singing the chorus.

 Shangri-La was released in three different versions, all of them with the thirteen regular tracks; the Limited and Complete Production versions including a bonus CD with recordings of their 15th Anniversary tour.

 "G.G" was used as an image song for the Japanese release of the 2012 film The Woman in Black.

 "Kyōran Kyoshō -21st Century Baby-" was remixed and used as the theme of the 2013 live-action film adaptation of Fuan no Tane.